 Fixed Deposits are one sure shot way to build towards a secure future.
 Investing in a Fixed Deposit not only ensures a secure future but also teaches you how to maximize your savings.
 Investing in a Fixed Deposit available on Finserv MARKETS allows you to earn interest on the amount deposited without worrying about fluctuations in the market.
 Moreover, you are given the freedom of choosing your own FD investment tenure.
 The amount deposited compounds and this enables you to grow your savings.
 To know exactly how much you can earn from your investments, use the Bajaj Finserv FD calculator provided below.
 Rather simple to use, this FD Interest calculator offers an insight into what your earnings can be like.
 However, do keep in mind that FD returns are determined by the FD interest rate, investment tenure you choose and the type of FD.
 Check if you meet the eligibility criteria today and start investing with Bajaj Finserv MARKETs

 FD Calculator makes your task much easier by calculating the interest rate you earn on your fixed deposit.
-It helps you to use the online FD calculator available on Finserv MARKETS.
-Mentioned below are the steps to calculate your interest using the intt. calculator–
+It helps you to use the online FD calculator available on Finserv MARKETS called the Bajaj Finance FD Calculator to check the amount you will receive by investing in an FD.
+Mentioned below are the steps to calculate your interest using the intt.
+Calculator –

-Basis the information provided, the FD interest calculator will work out the interest amount and the total amount that you will earn on maturity.
-Rather easy to use, the Fixed Deposit calculator helps you understand your potential earnings even before you make an investment.
+Based on the information provided, the FD interest calculator will work out the interest amount and the total amount that you will earn on maturity.
+Rather easy to use, the Bajaj Finance FD Calculator helps you understand your potential earnings even before you make an investment.

 The FD maturity calculator will help calculate the maturity amount.
 Just provide the following information

 Once data is fed into these fields, the FD Interest Calculator will then show you details such as